RicardoVargasLeslie/breaking-bad-app/README.md

-## Using Breaking Bad App:computer:
+## Using Breaking B ad App:computer:

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.